 So here’s the rundown…

 What is Turmeric and Why is it Beneficial?

 Turmeric is a root and comes from the longa plant, which has a tough darker brown skin.
 But when you cut the root in half, the inside is a deep yellow-orange.

 It also has a peppery, bitter and warm flavor and is best known as an ingredient in many curries.
 In fact, turmeric was traditionally referred to as, “Indian Saffron” as it mimics the deep yellow-orange color that is similar to saffron.

 But what makes it so special is the active agent in turmeric, called curcumin (which gives it that deep yellow color).
-Curcumin has been shown to possess potent anti-catabolic, anti-inflammatory and antioxidant properties.
-It is so potent that studies have shown curcumin to be just as effective as potent drugs and over-the-counter anti-inflammatories.
+Curcumin has been shown to possess potent anti-catabolic, anti-inflammatory, and antioxidant properties.
+It is so potent that studies have shown curcumin to be just as effective as some over-the-counter anti-inflammatories.

 The one thing that keeps being reiterated in these studies (and many more) is the potency of curcumin’s anti-inflammatory properties.
 And we all know the importance of suppressing inflammation in our body for our bone health, right?

 One of the top benefits of curcumin is its anti-inflammatory properties.
 And when it comes to your bones (and overall health), chronic inflammation is something you should avoid.